 So what do we have here?
 A name from the past which packages up technology from the future.
 Very soon, all family hatchback-class models will feature model line-ups that are primarily electrified.
 But Toyota has brought us that right now.
-In a car its volume brand competitors will have to take very seriously indeed.
-If you're going the hybrid route with a car in this sector, it makes sense to buy into the brand that has most experience in producing this kind of powertrain - and that's unquestionably Toyota.
+In a car its volume brand competitors will have to take very seriously indeed, particularly in this updated form.
+If you're going the Hybrid route with a car in this sector, it makes sense to buy into the brand that has most experience in producing this kind of powertrain - and that's unquestionably Toyota.
 But this model also has other things to recommend it, with levels of safety and media connectivity that rivals struggle to better.
-If you're looking for a car in this segment, a Corolla might not currently be on your shopping list.
+Overall, if you're looking for a car in this segment, a Corolla may not currently be on your shopping list.
 We think it ought to be.